grame-cncm/faustwebsite/src/doc/manual/src/syntax.md

 #### `prod` Iteration

-The `sum` iteration can be used to duplicate an expression as a product.
+The `prod` iteration can be used to duplicate an expression as a product.
 Just like other types of iterations in Faust:

 * its first argument is a variable name containing the number of the current